All scholars are a bit mad.

 The title is the next targeted step on your resume header.
 It demonstrates the level of your expertise.

 It could be anything from an "Economics Scholar" to a "Financial Analyst" or a "Software Developer" to a "Finance Graduate".

 You may also include your licenses or certifications on the scholarship resume title, for example, "FAA Licensed Commercial Pilot".

 Make sure that it is the first thing right after your name.

 Find the most appropriate resume title for your target scholarship on Hiration's scholarship resume builder.

 Scholarship Resume Objective & Skills

-The objective is the short summary of your skills and expertise to rationalize the your claim for getting that scholarship in the target domain.
+The objective is the short summary of your skills and expertise to rationalize your claim for getting that scholarship.

-Your scholarship resume objective could in fact, be a tad bigger than the normal job resume.
+Your scholarship resume objective could be a tad bigger than a normal job resume.
 This is because the objective also acts as a snapshot of your statement of purpose.

-Your purpose cannot be limited to only 2 - 3 lines right.
+It's okay if your purpose cannot be limited to just 2 - 3 lines.
 However, do not take the liberty to keep writing your scholarship resume objective till one or two pages.